 A weather emergency causes stress and anxiety for both humans and pets alike.
 Give your furry family members a chance to rest and recover from the ordeal.

 Keep up with their usual exercise routine, but don't expect them to be ready to jump into action and have the same energy level as before.
+Part of pet emergency preparedness is paying attention to how your pet communicates, so you pick up on any changes.
 If your pet still seems out of sorts and sluggish after a week, ask your veterinarian for assistance.

-Weather emergency is unpredictable, but your response doesn't have to be.
+Weather emergencies are unpredictable, but your response doesn't have to be.
 Prepare your home and pets for protection and give yourself peace of mind.
+Check our blog for more expert information on keeping your beloved pet happy and healthy, even during difficult times.
+Shop high-quality pet supplies for your pet disaster preparedness kit at Emmy’s Best Pet Products!